KangboLu/Morse-Code-Translator/README.md

 # Morse-Code-Translator
-Personal Project to Translate Morse Code Using C++
+### Personal Project to Translate Morse Code Using C++

-Function:
+####Functions:

 1. Translate English into Morse Code

 2. Tanslate Morse Code into English

-3. (Input English text file and translate it into Morse Code, and vice versa.)
+3. (Input English text file and translate it into Morse Code text file, and vice versa.)